-At some point, though, older versions are “out of life”, meaning they are no longer supported by the vendor.
+However, older versions are “out of life,” meaning the vendor no longer supports them.
 For example, if you decide to continue using Windows 7 or earlier versions, you’re on your own.

 Why router vulnerabilities are big deals

-Home Wi-Fi routers are IoT devices.
-By default, they are low-value targets.
-However, every time there’s a vulnerability report, it’s almost always a huge deal, for a few reasons.
+Every time there’s a vulnerability report, it’s almost always a huge deal for a few reasons.

 Routers are popular